PlayerNguyen/PlayerNguyen/README.md

 ###
 - Computer Scientist with love
-- Java coder, scroll down to checkout my project
+- Java, JavaScript, and more languages coder, scroll down to checkout my project

 <!--
 **PlayerNguyen/PlayerNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.